Scrivito/scrivito-neoletter-form-widgets/readme.md

   - Submitting message: Message shown while the form is being submitted.
   - Submitted message: Message shown after the form was successfully submitted.
   - Failed message: Message shown if the form submission failed.
+- "reCAPTCHA" Tab
+  - Enable reCAPTCHA: Enables reCAPTCHA v2 for the current form.
+You need to [Setup reCAPTCHA](#developer-setup) first.
+  - Alignment: Alignment for the reCAPTCHA.
 - "Steps" tab (Tab visible if form has "Multiple Steps")
   - Steps: Configure the form steps.
 - "Review" tab (Tab visible if form has "Multiple Steps", content depends on review selection)